campaniluis/human_control_2024/README.md

-Method (Generic)
+# Human Control Deadlocks on the GGE on LAWS

+This project seeks to map the debate over the **deadlocks** on the operationalization of **human control** over Autonomous Weapon Systems (AWS) on the GGE on LAWS in 2024.
+It is part of a wider project conducted by the [InterAgency Institute]([url](https://interagency.institute)) that seeks to inform delegations in both Geneva and New York with more granularity in threshold concepts of the policy debate over AWS, focusing on International Security and Ethics.
+This project is financed by Stop Killer Robots.
+In this github page we make available a detailed explanation of our methodology to support our findings on the human control debate, and also the database used as a csv (comma separated value) file.
+We hope our work will lead to a more granular understanding of the discussions on the GGE and beyond.
+For any questions you may reach me at luis.campani@interagency.institute

+## Methodology
 From a database generated for our previous project containing all the discussions on the GGE on LAWS, we created a subcorpus based on a key-word list that would incorporate identified terms referring to human control.
-Retroactively, we can identify four clusters for the keywords: the ones using the word “control” explicitly; those referring to a specific human in control; those related to the concept of nominal human input, an idea proposed in WP… by the State of Palestine, which means … (add citation); and other similar terms identified in the database.
+Retroactively, we can identify four clusters for the keywords: the ones using the word “control” explicitly; those referring to a specific human in control; those related to the concept of nominal human input, an idea proposed in CCW/GGE.1/2023/WP.2/Rev.1 by the State of Palestine [2]; and other similar terms identified in the database.

-# Clusters of Human Control Terminology
+### Operationalization of Human Control Terminology

 | Cluster | Key-words |
 |---------|----------|